next-hat/nanocl/crates/nanocl_stubs/readme.md

-# Nanocl models
+# Nanocl stubs

-Shared model used by nanocl daemon client and cli.
+## Overview

+Nanocl shared data model
 These models are the data structure used as input and output of the daemon.